Generate QR Code for URL for Free

 Show me how to generate QR Code for URL

-- Go to the web page you’d like to create a QR Code and copy the web address from the browser.
+- Go to the web page you’d like to create a QR Code for and copy the web address from the browser.

 - Then, paste the entire address into the URL field where your QR Code will be generated automatically in the preview on the right side of the screen.